Our Chile Colorado recipe has tender chunks of beef smothered in a deliciously rich chile sauce.

 Other commonly found varieties you might see at your supermarket include Ancho chiles – another milder chile from the Poblano pepper plant, or guajillo chiles – which are a hotter, spicier pepper with sweet undertones.
 In fact, depending on the selection of chiles you choose for your Chile Colorado, your sauce may be darker brown-red in color like ours, or a more vibrant red. *See our Notes in the recipe below for more tips about selecting the right chiles for your dish.

 Once cooked, Chile Colorado is served rather simply as-is with some rice and beans on the side, or with tortillas plus cilantro and scallions for a fresh garnish.
 In our case – we served both!
+And if you have any leftovers, make our Chile Colorado Burritos.

 One last comment…the packages of dried chiles that you’ll buy for this recipe will last for a while (and once you have them, they can be used in many other incredible recipes – like this one).
 Just be sure to store them in an air tight container for up to four months in your cabinet, longer if refrigerated.